See the six-month future balance direction before a thin month needs attention.

 BillForecast

-Open a Google Sheet for bulk edits, then review and save validated changes back in the app.
+Open the built-in spreadsheet grid for bulk edits, then review and save validated changes back in the app.

 Elsewhere